Please wait while the transcript is being prepared...

 Logistical flows involve transporting raw

 operators, passengers or travelers.

-intangible items include:
+intangible items include

-data and information, financial capital
+data and information, financial capital,

-such as money, credit, stocks and bonds,
+such as money, credit, stocks, and bonds,

-property rights like patents, copyrights and trademarks.
+intellectual property rights like patents, copyrights and trademarks.